Microscopic description of exciton-polaritons in microcavities: Renormalization of the cavity photon frequency

 To illustrate the need for renormalization in the simplest manner possible, we start with a single photon in the absence of light-matter coupling, corresponding to the state $c_\0^\dag\ket{0}$ with cavity frequency $\omega$, where $\ket{0}$ represents the vacuum state for light and matter.
 We then use second-order perturbation theory to determine the shift in the cavity photon frequency for small coupling $g$,

 where $\ok\equiv \omega_{e\k} + \omega_{h\k} = k^2/2m_r$.
-The first term on the right hand side of \eqref{eq:PTshift} is a convergent sum involving the exciton bound states in the $s$-wave channel, while the second term results from unbound electron-hole pairs, i.e., $e^\dag_\k h^\dag_{-\k}\ket{0}$ for a given relative momentum $\k$, where we have neglected scattering induced by the Coulomb interaction.
+The first term on the right hand side of \eqref{eq:PTshift} is a convergent sum involving the exciton bound states in the $s$-wave channel, while the second term results from unbound electron-hole pairs, i.e., $e^\dag_\k h^\dag_{-\k}\ket{0}$ for a given relative momentum $\k$, where we have neglected scattering induced by the Coulomb interaction \jfl{since our arguments in the following hinge on the high-energy behavior where this is negligible}.
 We can immediately see that the momentum sum diverges, unless we impose a UV momentum cutoff $\Lambda$, in which case we have $\Delta\omega \sim -g^2 m_r \ln\Lambda$.
 Note that $g$ is a well-defined coupling constant since the corrections to the exciton energies do not depend on $\Lambda$.
 Indeed, for the ground-state exciton, the lowest-order energy shift due to light-matter coupling is

 which resembles what one would expect from the simple exciton-photon model~\cite{Hopfield1958,Microcavities}.